 For accurate signal timing, the PC clock must be set to within +/- 500 milliseconds of UTC.
 This can be achieved using the Network Time Protocol.

-You will need to provide a VLF antenna.
+You will need to provide a VLF radio receiver i.e. antenna, preamplifier and power supply.
 You can use electric field whip antennas or magnetic field loop antennas.
-The signal needs to be preamplified up to a line level suitable for connection to the sound card.
+The signal needs to be preamplified up to a line level suitable for connection to your sound card.